eZmaxinc/eZmax-SDK-csharp/docs/ObjectWebhookApi.md

 <a id="webhookdeleteobjectv1"></a>
 # **WebhookDeleteObjectV1**
-> WebhookDeleteObjectV1Response WebhookDeleteObjectV1 (int pkiWebhookID)
+> CommonResponse WebhookDeleteObjectV1 (int pkiWebhookID)

 Delete an existing Webhook